-Finding the right bicycle trailer can be tricky, I know.
+Finding the right bicycle trailer for kids can be tricky, I know.
 If you bike a lot, I’d spend a little bit more so you don’t end up purchasing something again in a year or two.
 The Burley Bee and Burley Honey Bee models are my favorite for that group.
 They are safe and should last you a really long time.
 For those who bike occasionally, I really like the Schwinn design.
 It’s both sturdy and feature-rich for the money you pay.
 The InStep options I like as a cheap option you’ll be using on an occasional family outing.
 I wouldn’t recommend them for long-term use as the plastic wheels don’t hold up on anything but paved roads.

 In terms of the convertible stroller designs, it’s not something that I personally use.
 We have a separate double jogging stroller that is a lot more comfortable to use.
 For the most part, that’s what I’d recommend and especially if you jog a lot as well.